techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 ## Server side:

 For full functionality, you need a PHP MySQL server.
-NOTE: No SQL database is needed.
+However, no SQL database is needed.
 Do not use index.php or tosql.php in errors/ if you do not have a database.
+Use `viewfiles.php` to see the logs without SQL.
+The file viewer only allows for viewing and you cannot delete files through it.
+We have not focused on the file viewer as much as we have on the SQL section

 Once you have the requirements above, simply add the files to your website.
 Nothing else is required all though we recommend adding password protection in the errors folder.
 If you protect report.php you will need a password in the Java class.

-If you are not using one.com, do not use the long link, in .htaccess instead say(if it is in the same folder): .htpasswd

 ## Client side: